Skip to main content

 Calcite crystals twin by several different twin laws.
 The drawings seen here (Figure 7.39) show two common twin appearances.
 The drawing on the right is called a butterfly twin, and the photo in Figure 7.40 shows a good example of this kind of twinning.
 Calcite also commonly contains microscopic deformation twins that we can only see with a petrographic microscope.

-This page titled 7.4.3: Carbonate Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.4.3: Carbonate Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?